 3) Accountability/Growth – The Bible tells us that as iron sharpens iron, we sharpen one another.
 (Proverbs 27:17) Perhaps this is the part of friendship we struggle with the most.
 Growth is essential, but it can also hurt.
 Iron sharpens iron through friction.
 It’s necessary, but the process isn’t always fun.
 We are called to keep each other accountable as we serve Christ, and challenge one another to grow… even when it’s hard to hear.

 Recalling the true purpose of friendship helps us keep things in perspective.
-We not only remember what it means to BE a friend, but we remember that friendships take effort.
+We not only remember what it means to BE a friend, but we are reminded that friendships take effort.
 Experiencing peace when it comes to your friendships requires you to be selfless in your thinking.
 You give instead of taking, and you forgive instead of becoming bitter.

 - Do EVERYTHING you can to keep peace.